letolabs/App-Beeminder-Hook/README.md

 There is an interesting movement called the "quantified self".
 Basically: measure everything!
 Everybody is interested in measuring different things.

+I first started using Beeminder to track my [weight](https://www.beeminder.com/dukeleto/goals/weight).
+If you have ever heard of the "Hacker Diet", it basically automates all the tracking and visualization.
+You just need to submit the data.

+That is all fine and dandy for reporting a single number once a day.
+But then I wanted to keep track of how productive I was being on Github.
+Trying to estimate how much time I spent coding and submitting that data was a big fail.
+I am too lazy for that.
+Github post-receive URLs to the rescue!

+This repo allows you to automate submitting data to Beeminder by setting post-receive URLs.
+Now you can keep track of your coding productivity with maximum laziness!

 # How Do I use this?

  * Go to [Beeminder](http://beeminder.com) and create a free account